Chapter Two

 (From draft 7, 4/7/2025)

 Fable pressed her forehead against the cool glass of her family's golden sedan, watching as the world rushed by her.
-The seat next to her was loaded with duffle bags, a few boxes holding most of her family's belongings, and her backpack.
-The rest of it was in the small trunk.
+The seat next to her was loaded with duffel bags, a box, and her backpack.
+The rest was in the trunk.

 That night, three years ago, had changed everything.
-Her family had left, taking only the essentials and buying the rest at second-hand shops.
-Her father traded in the old truck for a rusted small sedan, then an old SUV, then a minivan, and so forth until they eventually had this car.
+Her family went on the run, taking only the essentials and buying the rest at second-hand shops.
+Her father traded in the old truck for a small car, then an old SUV, then a minivan, and so forth until they eventually acquired this car.
 They stayed night after night in dank motels, cheap hotels, bed-and-breakfasts, or anywhere that would take cash and not ask questions.
 During the warmer months, they camped, which her father preferred.
 He was more relaxed in the woods.

 It was a different life.
 A strange life… Without Uncle Peter.